 Petra is huge

-So I decided to spend 3 nights in Wadi Musa (Petra port of access), and to get a 2-days pass to the site.
-A one day pass is 50 Jordanian Dinars (JD), which is around $ 70 USD; a two day pass is JD 55, around $78 USD.
+You should plan to spend 3 nights in Wadi Musa (Petra port of access), and to get a 2-days pass to the site.
+A one day pass is 70 Jordanian Dinars (JD), which is around $99 USD; a two day pass is JD 75, around $106 USD.
 Keep in mind that Petra is one of the attractions included in the Jordan Pass, which can be bought online allowing to save money and time and also allows to wave the tourist entry visa fees and spend a minimum of 3 consecutive nights in Jordan.

-I realized as soon as I entered the site, that I had taken the right decision.
 The entire area where Petra is located is 264 square kilometers and there’s no way it can be possibly visited in a few hours.
-On my second day I saw lots of people coming from cruise ships and wondered how they’d manage to visit the site in only a few hours.
+On my second day there I saw lots of people coming from cruise ships and wondered how they’d manage to visit the site in only a few hours.

 There are many trails

 Aside from the main trail, which measures around 8 km (one way) and goes to the main points of interest, there are many other trails in Petra, of various levels of difficulty.
-I walked at least 20 km on my first day: the 8 km of the main trail; the hike to the Monastery and that to the High Altar of Sacrifice (both of them are all uphill).
-On my second day I only walked to the view point of the Treasury.
+You may end up walking 20 km on a day: the 8 km along the main trail; the hike to the Monastery and that to the High Altar of Sacrifice (both of them are all uphill).

 It’s better to get a guide (especially if planning to walk some lesser known trail)

 Most of the trails in Petra are well marked.
 The main trail is really self evident, as is the one to the Monastery.
-The hike to the High Altar of Sacrifice marked, though I admit I was glad to find a local to ask for directions at some point.
+The hike to the High Altar of Sacrifice marked, though you may need to ask directions every now and then.

 It is not always hot

 Besides, Petra is so huge and there’s so much hiking, that dressing comfortably is a key factor.
-I wore a pair of hiking pants, a colorful cotton t-shirt, and carried a light sweater and a wind-proof jacket for the evening, when the temperatures start dropping.
+Wear a pair of hiking pants, a colorful cotton t-shirt, and carry a light sweater and a wind-proof jacket for the evening, when the temperatures start dropping.
 I also suggest reading a guide to some fabulous, modest dresses for the most conservative countries.